-The answer is most likely a resounding 'Yes!' you should use Songtrust to collect your publishing royalties.
+The answer is most likely a resounding "yes!" that you should use Songtrust to collect your publishing royalties.

 It is important to know that there are two types of ownership when it comes to music--the 'recording' / 'master' side, and the 'composition' / 'publishing' side.
 Traditionally this is broken up by labels (recording), and publishers (composition).